 So in the best-case scenario (i.e. you’re an untrained guy in your late teens or early twenties), you can expect to gain somewhere between 2 and 5 pounds of muscle per month in your first few months of training.

-However, you won’t keep building muscle at the same rate forever, and gradually your rate of progress is going to slow down.
+In addition, you won’t keep building muscle at the same rate indefinitely, and gradually your rate of progress is going to slow down.

 In your first year of serious training you can realistically expect to build anywhere between 10 and 25 pounds of muscle.